 He should have to tell his story under oath, not to Oprah or Katie.

 In a country going through a recession, a country racked by illegal money manipulations at the highest levels, a country where one of the political parties has decided to bring normal government to a screeching halt with no consequence; in this country, Mike Lupica thinks the federal government should spend millions more investigating baseball players for using drugs to help them play better.
 Great perspective there, Mike.

-So the latest PED bombshell implicates Alex Rodriguez, among others, and once again exposes the absolute absurdity pharmacy selling viagra in israel of attempting to regulate the actions of adults in a free society:
+So the latest PED bombshell implicates Alex Rodriguez, among others, and once again exposes the absolute absurdity of attempting to regulate the actions of adults in a free society:

 ….
 The name that really made Garcia's jaw drop was hometown hero Alex Rodriguez.